CABSEL/ProTINA/salmon_MATLAB/salmon_1.0_MAT/readme.md

 <br />
 OUTPUT ARGUMENTS:

 `pgn`: The n x n adjacency matrix of PGN containing the value 0 or 1.
-The rows and columns are proteins and genes respectively, which are the same order of the genes in the log2FC data with length n.
+The rows and columns are proteins and genes respectively, which are the same order of the genes in `GList` with the length n.
 If the (j,i)th element of the matrix is 1, there is an interaction from protein j to gene i in the PGN.
 Otherwise, 0 is given.

 <br /><br />